CraftAcademyLabs/ca_course/guides/react_checkout_guide/02_displaying_messages_and_the_backend.md

 ## Displaying messages and the Backend

 The next thing we are going to focus on is to get the message to be displayed.

-Lets start with adding the message to the state:
+Let's start with adding the message to the state:

 ```js
 state = {